-drunk Surinamese driver held by police

 “The driver was found to be above the legal limit in terms of the consumption of alcohol and is in police custody assisting with the investigations,” the police said.

 At the home of the deceased, Douglas’ sister Dianne, told Stabroek News that at around 1am yesterday, a family friend went to their home and told her “Rawle dem hit a cow and they want a close relative to go to the scene.”
-The shocked woman related that when she got to the scene, she saw her brother lying motionless …..To continue reading, login or subscribe now.
+The shocked woman related that when she got to the scene, she saw her brother lying motionless in the front passenger seat of the car.